Child Proofing is a Must for Baby’s Safety

 Cut food into smaller pieces and ensure kids eat while seated.

 And never put ice into your child’s bottle or sippy cup.
+Some baby spoons have choke guards, which will teach your little one not to shove food too deep into their mouth.

 5. Emptying your pockets – and leaving the contents lying around